sitepress/website/pages/basics/helpers.html.md

 ---
 title: Helpers
-subtitle: Methods and template handlers that make your views sing.
+subtitle: Methods and template handlers that make your views sing
 order: 5
 ---